Supermarine Spitfire operational history: Europe

 Soon after the end of the Second World War, the Swedish Air Force equipped a photo-reconnaissance wing, F 11 in Nyköping (just south of Stockholm), with 50 Mk XIXs, designated S 31.
 Several S 31 photographic missions in the late 1940s entailed flagrant violations of Soviet and, at least once, Finnish airspace in order to document activities at the air and naval installations in the Baltic and Kola regions.
 At that time, no Soviet fighter was able to reach the operational altitude of the S 31.
 No Swedish aircraft were lost during those clandestine operations.
 However, by the early 1950s, Soviet air defences had become so effective that such practices had to cease.
 The S 31s were replaced by jet-powered SAAB S 29Cs in the mid-1950s.

 The Norwegian Air Force also used Spitfires for photo-reconnaissance in the late 1940s. but it also received 71 Mark IXs as well.

 In the Greek Civil War, Spitfires played a major role, being flown by the RAF and SAAF during October–December 1944, and by the Hellenic Air Force that received 242 Supermarine aircraft from 1946 to the end of the war in August 1949.

+On 9 February 1948 Bulgarian units shotdown two Turkish Air Force Supermarine Spitfire LF Mk IX which were trespassed Bulgarian airspace in near of Sozopol.

 Of the 77 Mk IXs sold to Czechoslovakia in 1945, and flown there until 1951, a large number had been sold to Israel in 1948–49.